Enmanueldelarosa/Active-Directory/README.md

 <br />

 <p>
 4) Install and configure Active Directory Domain Services on the domain controller.
+In the name section, choose a name for the domain, and make sure to remember it.
 </p>
 <p>
 <img width="1920" height="1080" alt="Screenshot from 2025-11-22 13-18-20" src="https://github.com/user-attachments/assets/ab276f75-8b73-4ee3-b911-04fe8602bc7b" />